-What does "idle" mean and why is it so important to know?
+What does "idle" mean, and why is it so important to know?

-Typical idle times are for example:
+Typical idle times include:

-- There are many other examples of how computers can waste energy without being productive
+- There are many other examples of how computers can waste energy without being productive.

-The goal: minimize idle times and maximize power savings
+The goal: Minimize idle times and maximize power savings

-The challenge: prevent unwanted shutdowns
+The challenge: Prevent unwanted shutdowns

 This is where intelligent idle definition and detection come into play